sunainag/java-8-and-beyond/README.md

    1. A stream is not a data structure instead it takes input from the Collections, Arrays, or I/O channels.
    2. Streams don’t change the original data structure, they only provide the result as per the pipelined methods.
    3. Each intermediate operation is lazily executed and returns another stream as a result, hence various intermediate operations can be pipelined.
 Terminal operations mark the end of the stream and return the result.
+2. Collector interface: reduction operations
+   1. Custom collector
-2. Functional interfaces: single abstract method
+3. Functional interfaces: single abstract method
    1. Function: R apply(T t),
    2. Supplier: T get(),
    3. Predicate: boolean test(T t),